openspores/dnsbl_gen_magpie/README.md

 ## What this does

 - Runs Magpie daily on GitHub's free servers (Thanks Microslop! 😃)
-- Creates a blocklist release for my router to download
+- Creates a blocklist of domains that I then convert to an rpz file for Bind9 using another script.

 ## All credit goes to: